 My son’s twin best friends had arrived for their playdate.
 Because my son and daughter are just over a year apart, my daughter has become fast friends with the twins too.

 In no time, Paw Patrol characters consumed our family room.
 We lined up all of the figures and each child took a turn to pick the ones they wanted.
 All was well as the four kids collaborative play sprawled out across the floor.

 As the morning unfolded, the figures became less appealing…

 Wasting no time, my daughter decided to take out an armload of blankets.
 Soon, the kitchen table transformed into a well-secured fort.
 It was a fortress to encapsulate their wild imaginations.

 Eventually, one of the twins made her way back to the Lookout, playing with the forgotten characters.
-Unbenounced to her, her innocent act was a huge trigger for my son.
+Unknowingly, this was a huge trigger for my son.

 Whether he leaves something he has been using for 30 seconds or 30 minutes, my spirited guy thinks he retains the right to that item.
-For instance, he could be sitting in a chair and decide to go down to the basement to play.
+For example, he can be sitting in a chair and decide to go down to the basement to play.
 Later, if he finds someone in his spot, he’s furious.

 Helping an angry child learn how to regulate his or her emotions and manage intense feelings is an essential part of parenting.
 But it’s a difficult one.

 For children who are spirited or quick to anger, this can become especially important.
 Learning to calm down can be tough for some kids.
 Temperaments vary and some, like my son, might have more difficulty with this than others, however, there are some ways that we as parents can help our children learn how to calm down.